oliviatessa/pNIF/README.md

-This project is forked from [Neural Implicit Flow (NIF)](https://github.com/pswpswpsw/nif#neural-implicit-flow-nif-mesh-agnostic-dimensionality-reduction) : mesh-agnostic dimensionality reduction by [Shaowu Pan](http://www.shaowupan.com/).
-Please see [paper](https://arxiv.org/pdf/2204.03216.pdf) for details on NIF.
+This project is forked from [Neural Implicit Flow (NIF)](https://github.com/pswpswpsw/nif#neural-implicit-flow-nif-mesh-agnostic-dimensionality-reduction) by [Shaowu Pan](http://www.shaowupan.com/).
+NIF is a mesh-agnostic, dimensionality reduction paradigm for modeling complex spatio-temporal fields.
+NIF has a hypernet structure that isolates the spatial complexity from the parameter (time, Reynold's number, etc.) complexity.
+For more details on NIF, please see this [paper](https://arxiv.org/pdf/2204.03216.pdf).

-# Pruned Neural Implicit Flow (pNIF): mesh-agnostic dimensionality reduction
+# Pruned Neural Implicit Flow (pNIF)

 <p align="center">
   <img src="./misc/myimage.gif" alt="animated" />